genesiscommunitysuccess/docs/docs/front-end-reference/deployment.md

   - ui
 ---

-# Deploying the Frontend
+# Deploying the front end

-You can deploy the frontend of a Genesis Application in various ways, including...
+You can deploy the front end of a Genesis Application in various ways, including...
+TODO